MakeSchool-Tutorials/Tip-Calculator-Swift3/P5-Tip-it-up/content.md

 # Quick Review

-> Let's look at what you just did:
+> Let's look at what you just did in this section:
 >
 1. Learned about code connections and the difference between an outlet and an action
 1. Created Outlets for the Text Field objects